AVelaryon/GIS-Exploration/README.md

 # Summary
 This project is intended to develop a familiarity with using GIS data, ascertaining it's utility, and develop/formulate ways in which GIS data may inform project costs and prevent project delays.
 Each question itemized above will be struckthrough, indicating an answered question, followed with a summarized answer.
 ### Endnotes and Updates
 * [GIS Exploration](#gis-exploration) Upon inspection, DAC certainly is informative... for a different problem.
-Extracting [NYS DOT Completed Projects](https://www.dot.ny.gov/projects) would be most appropriate here but will become quite taxing, as it would require a string of url requests **within url requests**.
-Nevertheless, this is the best option.
+Found an API [NYS Open Data](https://dev.socrata.com/foundry/data.ny.gov/rz8t-4kmq).
+Requires Pre-processing.
+* Second order of business is project location, using project title, region, contract number, and info. provided in project status columns.